LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/requesting-timestamps.md

 * Response
   * `encodedValue` : timestamp, Base64 encoded
   * `info` : informations about the timestamp

+> [!NOTE]
+> The REST API URL is very similar to the TSP URL, with the difference being the `/api/` segment

 Example request with SHA-256 algorithm and Base64 hash: